HealthSage-AI/healthsage-ai-llm/README.md

 A validation report for our latest model is available here: TODO.

+The current version of the Note-to-FHIR model is for testing and development purposes only.
+Its not validated for clinical use.

 ### Future updates
-The current version of the model is tested for English.
+The current version is tested for English.
 In future updates we will support additional languages, FHIR resources, and terminologies.